lehbyte/lehbyte.github.io/_posts/2019-04-26-Flask-Rails-Django.md

 ---
 layout: post
-title: Flask, Rails, and Django Compared
+title: Comparing Flask, Django, and Rails
-feature-img: "assets/img/pexels/codeview.jpeg"
+feature-img: "assets/img/pexels/frameworks_feature.png"
-thumbnail: "assets/img/pexels/codeview.jpeg"
+thumbnail: "assets/img/pexels/frameworks_feature.png"
-image: "assets/img/pexels/codeview.jpeg"
+image: "assets/img/pexels/frameworks_feature.png"
 tags: [Flask, Frameworks, Rails, Django, Comparison]
 author-id: lehbyte
 ---

-Flask is a very simple python-based framework – oops, micro-framework.
+Flask is a very simple python-based micro framework for developing web apps. <br/> It's light, flexible, and easy to learn and extensible. <br/>
-Yep, flask does not require any specific libraries or tools.
-If your thinking of building a database heavy app, then look elsewhere because flask has no database abstraction layer to streamline your requests.
-And did I mention the lack of validation.
+It's as capable as `django` or `bottle` and other python-frameworks. <br/>

+That being said, I think when it comes quickly building a database heavy web app, you'd better off with a framework like `django`. <br />
+Why?
+Flask simply lacks a database abstraction layer to streamline app development. <br/>
+While that should not deter anyone from using it, it makes for time consuming setups, time that should be spent developing the app. <br />

-But what flask lacks in those areas, it makes up for in a dedicated extension library.
-The extensions range from handling mail to bootstrapping your flask app.
-And more are on the way given an active developer community.
+But what flask lacks in database abstraction it makes up for in a dedicated extension library.<br/> These are python packages that have been created to work with flask. <br/>

-Flask is easy too, just take a look at what it takes to have an up and running flask app;

-**Sample flask code block**
+Their purposes range from mail handling to `login` and `database` management. <br /> It's on of the reasons why `flask` is regarded as an extensible, flexible and light weight framework.

+>“Micro” does not mean that your whole web application has to fit into a single Python file (although it certainly can), nor does it mean that Flask is lacking in functionality.
+The “micro” in microframework means Flask aims to keep the core simple but extensible.
+Flask won’t make many decisions for you, such as what database to use.
+Those decisions that it does make, such as what templating engine to use, are easy to change.
+Everything else is up to you, so that Flask can be everything you need and nothing you don’t. - *Pallets*

+With an active community, expect to see more extensions as you begin your `flask` development journey.

+**app.py**

 ```python
 from flask import Flask